Shreyansh-Agrawal/QuizApplication/README.md

-# QuizApp
+# QuizApplication

-This is a Python-based console application for a Quiz.
+This is a Python-based console application for Quiz management.
 The application is designed to manage users, categories, questions, and quizzes.
 It provides functionality for Super Admins, Admins, and Players.
 You can use `pipenv` to manage your project dependencies.

 ## Getting Started